praveenoruganti/praveenoruganti-reactjs/7_Hooks/ReadMe.md

 ## useState

-useState, as the name describes, is a hook that allows you to use state in your function.
+React useState() hook manages the state in functional React components.
+In class components this.state holds the state, and you invoke the special method this.setState() to update the state.

 We define it as follows:

 ```jsx
 const [ someState, updateState ] = useState(initialState)